Tosif145/Ecommerce-Api/README.md

 #### update product from database:
 * Method "PUT" or "PATCH".
 * Endpoint "/products/:productId" (Replace prouductId with actual Id of the product).
-* In Headers selct key as "Content-type" and   Vaulue as "application/json".
+* In Headers selct key as "Content-type" and   Value as "application/json".
 * In Body select "raw" and slect "JSON" in the dropdown menu.
 * Add the product fields to update or replace.
 * click "send".